langflow-ai/langflow/docs/docs/Integrations/Notion/integrations-notion.md

 If your database contains references to other databases, you need to grant the integration access to those referenced databases as well.
 Repeat step 4 for each referenced database to ensure your integration has the necessary access.
 :::

-# Using Notion Components in Langflow
+# Use Notion Components in Langflow

 Once you have set up your Notion integration and granted it access to the required databases, you can start using the Notion components in Langflow.